yoshall/Awesome-Trajectory-Computing/README.md

     - When will you arrive? estimating travel time based on deep neural networks
     - Traffic speed prediction and congestion source exploration: A deep learning method
     - Deeptravel: a neural network based travel time estimation model with auxiliary supervision
-    - Multi-task representation learning for travel time estimation,
+    - Multi-task representation learning for travel time estimation
     - Context-aware road travel time estimation by coupled tensor decomposition based on trajectory data
     - MTLM: a multi-task learning model for travel time estimation
     - TTPNet: A neural network for travel time prediction based on tensor decomposition and graph embedding